Middle East Healthcare Consulting Services Market

-The Middle East Healthcare Consulting Services Market, valued at USD 525 Mn, grows due to government investments, chronic disease prevalence, and telehealth expansion, with Strategy Consulting dominating.
+The Middle East Healthcare Consulting Services Market, valued at USD 2.2 billion, is growing due to government investments, chronic disease prevalence, and tech advancements like AI and telehealth.

 Region:Middle East